vlachoudis/bCNC/README.md

     - moving, rotating, mirroring the g-code
 - Web pendant to be used via smart phones

+# Debuging
+You can use following command to connect to debug serial traffic. ttyUSB0 is real HW, ttyUSB23 is gonna be new fake device to which you'll connect the bCNC in order to intercept trafic:

+    interceptty -l /dev/ttyUSB0 /dev/ttyUSB23 | interceptty-nicedump

 # Disclaimer
   The software is made available "AS IS".
 It seems quite stable, but it is in an early stage of development.
 Hence there should be plenty of bugs not yet